qc-design/plaquette/docs/dev/new_backend.rst

     device = Device("clifford")
     device.run(circuit)

-The ``Device`` object maintains a backend object under the hood.
+The :class:`.Device` object maintains a backend object under the hood.
 Although plaquette comes with built-in backends and it is also extensible with new backends which can be developed and integrated into plaquette via the following
 steps: